spiwokv/python4structbioinf/README.md

 Now let's have a look at something different.
 We will show how to make a movie with a rotating protein molecule.
 It is possible to open the molecule in a PDB format in VMD

+and save the scene in some format suitable for rendering.

 There are many programs for rendering scenes.
 For some reason the program [PoVRay](https://www.povray.org) is very popular for making molecular representations and is supported by many molecular visualization programs.
 PoVRay takes an input file as a scene